TwinLizzie/NGnoidTV/NGNUITY.md

 In a morbid twist of irony: the human race, and its essence, are saved and preserved through its substitution with a non-biological lifeform.
 What we do know is that digital minds will be far more conservative and rule-abiding than analog minds.

+Science-fiction aside, I don't think that freezing the human DNA and creating armies of androids and cyborgs makes for a viable political strategy in our present world.
+Socialism is losing the male vote, because socialism is afraid of embracing the path of Combat.
+The Fight for the sake of the Fight.
+Left-wing politics nowadays is far too tame and domesticated, catering more to women and the LGBT.

+The NGnuity: Renaissance should therefore aim to create and cultive a collective Warrior culture; with the goal of enabling each and every one of us to become the mightiest, strongest and most powerful entities in the Universe.
+Hence, the Maximization of Power as an ethical priority, not just the maximization of happiness and the minimization of suffering.
+Without a strong Warrior culture, you will not only be defeated by your enemies, but your visions of an environmentally-friendly solarpunk future will come off as emasculating and boring to a male audience, who will then turn to the far-right in order to get their fix.

 ### Individualism vs Collectivism

 One could argue of the existence of a so called 'bad' individualism as well as a 'bad' collectivism.